Agência Pará

 For Nazaré Nascimento, technical advisor of the Undersecretariat of Planning and Budget (Sapor), this moment is essential for analyzing the fiscal performance of the State.

-"The purpose of this public hearing is to demonstrate and evaluate compliance with the fiscal targets of the first quadrimester of 2025, as determined by the LRF.
+"The purpose of this public hearing is to demonstrate and evaluate compliance with the fiscal targets for the first four-month period of 2025, as determined by the LRF.
 We presented expenses in key areas such as education, health, security, and infrastructure.
 In the case of health, for example, whose constitutional minimum limit is 12% of net tax revenue and transfers, we reached 14.37%, meaning that out of R$ 11.5 billion collected, R$ 1.6 billion was allocated to the area," she explained.

 The technician also presented the investment percentages by area: education (7.47%), health (3%), security (2.59%), infrastructure (78.3%), and other areas (8.64%).
-“This high percentage in infrastructure is due to the large package of credit operations aimed at structural works that are being delivered and directly impact the lives of the Pará population,” Nazaré added.
+“This high percentage in infrastructure is due to the large package of credit operations aimed at structural works that are being delivered and directly impact the lives of the people of Pará,” Nazaré added.

 Over R$ 1.5 billion in strategic investments

 Between January and April of this year, the Government of Pará invested over R$ 1.5 billion in priority areas.
-Of this total, R$ 126 million was allocated to education; R$ 50.6 million to health; R$ 43.7 million to security; and R$ 1.3 billion to infrastructure, focusing on urban mobility, basic sanitation, and road improvements.
+Of this total, R$ 126 million was applied in education; R$ 50.6 million in health; R$ 43.7 million in security; and R$ 1.3 billion in infrastructure, focusing on urban mobility, basic sanitation, and road improvements.

 Revenues, surplus, and debt control

-According to data presented by Sefa, the total revenue realized in the quadrimester was R$ 19.849 billion, with R$ 10.251 billion coming from state taxes and R$ 6.938 billion from federal transfers.
+According to data presented by Sefa, the total revenue realized in the four-month period was R$ 19.849 billion, with R$ 10.251 billion coming from state taxes and R$ 6.938 billion from federal transfers.
 The ICMS stood out, with a collection of R$ 7.723 billion.

 Investments paid between January and April totaled R$ 1.838 billion, representing 13.53% of the Net Current Revenue (RCL).
 The primary result was positive, at R$ 349 million, with a Total Primary Revenue of R$ 13.867 billion against a Total Primary Expense of R$ 13.518 billion.
 The Consolidated Debt stood at R$ 9.260 billion, which corresponds to 22.46% of the RCL — well below the maximum allowed limit of 200%.

-"Revenue, especially from ICMS, continues to grow.
-Own revenue represents about 62% of the total, against 38% of transferred resources.
+"Revenue, especially from the ICMS, continues to grow.
+Own revenue represents about 62% of the total, compared to 38% from transferred resources.
 This demonstrates the State's autonomy regarding its revenues.
 The fiscal targets were met, the primary surplus remains positive, and public debt is under control.
 Fiscal balance is guaranteed," highlighted Lourival Barbalho, deputy secretary of the Treasury of Sefa.

 Among the highlights of the period, the Government delivered: